iotaledger/documentation/getting-started/1.2/accounts/addresses.md

 OGMMQJUDMNNYSOAXMJWAMNAJPHWMGVAY9UWBXRGTXXVEDIEWSNYRNDQY99NDJQB9QQBPCRRNFAIUPGPLZ
 ```

-To support Ed22519 and legacy W-OTS (but nothing beyond), IOTA also uses Bech32.
+To support Ed22519 and legacy W-OTS, IOTA also uses Bech32.

 The human-readable encoding of the address is Bech32 (as described in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).
 A Bech32 string is at most 90 characters long and consists of: